tavis-siebert/gaze-guided-scene/README.md

 #### Create a Dropbox Access Token

-To download the Egtea Gaze dataset and allow the `setup_scratch.py` script to automatically download the dataset directly to the scratch directory, you need a Dropbox access token.
+To download the Egtea Gaze dataset and allow automatic dataset download to the scratch directory, you need a Dropbox access token.

 1. Make sure you are logged in to Dropbox in your browser.